syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ### Command Line Uninstallation

 Syncfusion Essential Flutter can be uninstalled silently using the Command Line.
-The steps below demonstrate this.

 1. Run the Syncfusion Flutter installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialflutter_(version).exe file will be extracted into the Temp directory.